khteh/asgi-video-service/README.md

 # STEM Explainer Video Service (ASGI)

-An asynchronous Quart service that turns a learner's STEM question into a short, narrated explainer video.
+An ASGI service that turns a learner's STEM question into a short, narrated explainer video.
 Built so the _generation backend_ is a plug-and-play boundary: a fully self-contained **simulated** provider ships by default (no API key, real slides + real narrated audio + real MP4), and